 Refried Black Beans

-While these are homemade, they aren’t necessarily authentic as we’re taking some shortcuts and swapping some ingredients.
+While these are homemade, they aren’t necessarily authentic, as we’re taking some shortcuts and swapping some ingredients.
 But they turn out so delicious and so much better than canned refried beans.
-So much so that now my kids refuse canned refried beans. ๐ You also have more control over the texture, seasoning, and richness.
-This recipe uses simple ingredients like canned black beans, garlic, onion, olive oil, and seasonings.
+So much so that now my kids refuse canned refried beans.
+You’ve been warned! 🙂

 I love the black beans because they are awesome in many things.